The Tomorrowland Problem: Part 2

-In the Summer 1975, three more iconic Tomorrowland Experiences opened--two carryovers from the California Tomorrowland and another that would eventually be replicated there.
+In the Summer of 1975, three more iconic Tomorrowland Experiences opened--two carryovers from the California Tomorrowland and another that would eventually be replicated there.
 The first transplant was "Mission to Mars," which replaced "Flight to the Moon," while utilizing much of the same infrastructure to simulate a flight to Mars.
 The other was the WEDway Peoplemover, a guided tour through WDW Tomorrowland, which was narrated by Jack Wagner.
 The Peoplemover vehicles were powered by magnetic linear induction motors.

 But the most important opening of 1975 was Space Mountain, a roller coaster in the dark, originally sponsored by RCA.
 When it opened, the ride's post-show was a display called the "Home of Future Living," a series of vignettes depicting futuristic home life during which was played the song "Here's To The Future and You."
-But it was the ride itself that brought in and thrilled customers, first at WDW and then in California.
+But it was the ride itself that brought in and thrilled guests, first at WDW and then in California.

 "America The Beautiful" returned to Circle Vision 360 after barely a year's absence, newly updated for the United States Bicentennial.
 It would run until 1979 when "Magic Carpet Round the World" returned for an encore that lasted until 1984, when it was replaced with "American Journeys."